 William James Durant (1885 – 1981) was an American writer, historian, and philosopher.
 He is best known for The Story of Civilization, 11 volumes written in collaboration with his wife, Ariel Durant, and published between 1935 and 1975.
-He was earlier noted for The Story of Philosophy (1926), described as “a groundbreaking work that helped to popularize philosophy”.
+He earlier book, The Story of Philosophy (1926), was described as “a groundbreaking work that helped to popularize philosophy.”
 Will and Ariel were awarded the Pulitzer Prize for General Non-Fiction in 1968 and the Presidential Medal of Freedom in 1977.

 For many years I introduced philosophy in my college classes by discussing the value of philosophy.
 One of the most beautiful statements on that topic is from the introduction to Durant’s Pleasures of Philosophy, a book I encountered in my late teens.
 Here is Durant’s beautiful prose:

 The busy reader will ask, is all this philosophy useful?
 It is a shameful question: we do not ask it of poetry, which is also an imaginative construction of a world incompletely known.
 If poetry reveals to us the beauty our untaught eyes have missed and philosophy gives us the wisdom to understand and forgive, it is enough, and more than the world’s wealth.
 Philosophy will not fatten our purses nor lift us to dizzy dignities in a democratic state; it may even make us a little careless of these things.
 For what if we should fatten our purses, or rise to high office and yet all the while remain ignorantly naive, coarsely unfurnished in the mind, brutal in behavior, unstable in character, chaotic in desire and blindly miserable?